PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/structure_intro.md

 <img src="../_pages/coronavirus/files/SecondaryStructure.png">

 The **tertiary structure** describes the overall 3D shape of the protein that results from the fully-folded polypeptide chain.
-This is what we think of as the "shape" of the protein. <del>The interactions between the side groups are what dictates how the protein folds (e.g. H-bonds, disulfide bridges, hydrophobic/hydrophilic interactions, electrostatic interactions, and van der Waals interactions).<del> Below is the tertiary structure of human hemoglobin subunit alpha.
+This is what we think of as the "shape" of the protein.
+In a sense, it is the combination of all the secondary structures and linkages that creates the tertiary structure.
+Below is the tertiary structure of human hemoglobin subunit alpha.

 <img src="../_pages/coronavirus/files/TertiaryStructureExample.png">